zhullyb/monyhar/monyhar/components/README.md

 ## Dependencies of a component

-Components **cannot** depend on the higher layers of the Chromium codebase:
+Components **cannot** depend on the higher layers of the Monyhar codebase:

   * `//android_webview`
   * `//chrome`